junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 origin: AO3
 ---

-(Note: post-S11 pre-S12 timeline, minus British Men of Letters and Mary)
+(Note: post-S11 pre-S12 timeline, minus British Men of Letters and Mary.
+It starts as a one-shot idea, but then get stretched up -- it stretched itself up to full length -- and now becomes practically a S12 rewrite.)

 <br>